The Top News & Research in your InboxSUBSCRIBE

 Attention to details, attendee engagement, expectations management.
 There is consensus about the anatomy of outstanding events.
 What about when things go wrong?
-Are there habits we can change to make our events successful?
+Are there bad event planning habits we can change to make our events successful?
 You betcha!

 You should know by now, I despise the 'you should do this', 'you should do that' talk.
 I hate cheap advice.